chizawa/Assignment_MachineLearning/README.md

 # Assignment_MachineLearning

-Homework of MachineLearning on coursera by Andrew Ng from Stanford University.
+Homework of MachineLearning on coursera by Andrew Ng from Stanford University.\n

 The .zip files are original code downloaded from weekly programming assignment.
 Folders contain finished assignments which achieved full marks.